 Once you have paid you registration fee of £100, you are emailed access details to the Utility Warehouse online portal which allows you to complete online training, obtain your unique web address for signing up customers and register for a classroom training session close to you.

 The £100 pays for your welcome box, which contains all of the materials that you need to get started.
 Once you have signed up 7 customers, all consumables are automatically replenished - brochures etc. It also pays for your classroom training.
-This is unlimited however and the most successful Distributors will attend training 10-20 times in their first year.
+This is unlimited however and the most successful Partners will attend training 10-20 times in their first year.
 As a bare minimum you need to complete getting started training twice in your first 3 months to give yourself the best possible start.
 Finally, you are given your own customised version of the Utility Warehouse website which is regularly updated and maintained and the £100 also entitles you to take advantage of this.

 It is important that there is a start-up fee, as there is with almost any franchise.
 Your Utility Warehouse business will be successful when you take it seriously and treat it as a business.
 The £100 fee is a barrier to entry and a necessary one to ensure that those who sign up are serious about building a substantial Utility Warehouse income.

 Yes.
 Utility Warehouse frequently incentivise a certain level of activity - usually a set number of "gold status" customers (customer's taking at least phone and broadband).
-In return for hitting monthly targets over a period of time, Distributors can qualify for valuable share options, luxury cruises, shopping vouchers and other special rewards.
+In return for hitting monthly targets over a period of time, Partners can qualify for valuable share options, luxury cruises, shopping vouchers and other special rewards.

 Utility Warehouse trainers show you on training how to build a list of people to contact to offer the opportunity to save and make money.
 This is a list of people you know and acquaintances that you have.